Seasonal Guide

 Regular household air pollution is mostly large particles: dust, pollen, pet dander.
 These range from 5 to 100 microns in size.
 Your nose and throat catch most of them before they reach your lungs.

-Wildfire smoke is mostly PM2.5 — fine particles smaller than 2.5 microns.
+Wildfire smoke is mostly PM2.5, fine particles smaller than 2.5 microns.
 Many smoke particles are as small as 0.1 microns.
-At that size, they bypass your upper airways entirely, go deep into your lungs, and can pass into your bloodstream.
+At that size, they skip your nose and throat.
+They go deep into your lungs and can reach your blood.
 That is why wildfire smoke causes heart attacks and strokes, not just coughing.

-Smoke also carries gases that normal outdoor pollution does not: carbon monoxide, formaldehyde, benzene, and hundreds of volatile organic compounds (VOCs) from burning trees, homes, cars, and plastics.
-These gases are invisible and odorless at low concentrations but still harmful.
+Smoke also carries toxic gases that normal outdoor air does not.
+Carbon monoxide, formaldehyde, and benzene all come from burning trees, homes, and cars.
+These gases have no smell at low levels.
+But they still cause harm.

 Key Point

-Normal dust is big and your body filters it.
-Wildfire smoke particles are tiny enough to enter your bloodstream.
-That is why the EPA treats PM2.5 as the most dangerous form of common air pollution.
+Normal dust is big.
+Your body filters most of it.
+Wildfire smoke particles are tiny enough to enter your blood.
+That is why the EPA rates PM2.5 as the most dangerous common air pollutant.

 The AQI Scale: All 6 Levels Explained

 The Air Quality Index (AQI) runs from 0 to 500.
-It combines readings from several pollutants and converts them into a single number.
-During wildfire events, PM2.5 almost always drives the AQI reading.
+It takes readings from several sources.
+Then it turns them into one number.
+During wildfires, PM2.5 almost always drives the AQI.

 AQI RangeLevelWhat to Do

-51–100ModerateAcceptable for most.
-Unusually sensitive people may want to limit prolonged outdoor exertion.
+51–100ModerateFine for most.
+Very sensitive people may want to limit hard outdoor exercise.

 101–150Unhealthy for Sensitive GroupsClose windows.
 Run purifier on high.
-Children, elderly, and people with heart or lung conditions should stay indoors.
+Children, older adults, and those with heart or lung disease should stay indoors.

 151–200UnhealthyEveryone should limit outdoor time.
-Wear N95 if going out.
+Wear N95 outside.
 Seal gaps.
 Run purifier on max.

 201–300Very UnhealthyStay indoors.
-N95 mandatory outdoors.
-Consider evacuation if home cannot be sealed well.
+Wear N95 outside.
+Leave if your home cannot be sealed well.

-301+HazardousHealth alert for everyone.
-Avoid all outdoor activity.
-Evacuate if authorities recommend it or if you cannot maintain clean indoor air.
+301+HazardousHealth alert for all.
+Avoid going outside.
+Leave if told to, or if you cannot keep indoor air clean.

 Track current AQI at airnow.gov or your local weather app.
 For real-time indoor readings, see our guide to the best air quality monitors.

 The AQI uses PM2.5 as its benchmark.
-But wildfire smoke contains particles even smaller than that: PM0.1, also called ultrafine particles.
+But wildfire smoke has particles even smaller than that: PM0.1, also called ultrafine particles.

 PM2.5